Snoring and Sleep Apnea

-- The mask is taken off at night to use the bathroom and it's too much bother to put it back on
+- The mask is taken off to use the restroom and is not put back on afterwards

-- The mask irritates the skin and the nose
+- The mask irritates the nose and the skin around it

 - The mask leaks air

-- The pressure of the CPAP is bothersome
+- Pressure caused by the CPAP is bothersome

-- The CPAP machine is too noisy to allow sleep
+- The machine is noisy and keeps patients from being able to rest

-- The air is too hot, too cold or too dry
+- The air is too dry or the wrong temperature

 - Cure for Sleep Apnea, Houston - Finding a cure for sleep apnea in Houston, TX